lucidrains/transfusion-pytorch/README.md

 - [ ] use N-dimensional alibi with flex attention (configure for only certain amount of heads) for relative positions for any modality
 - [ ] test out modality only training on oxford flowers
+- [ ] given findings in pi-zero robotics foundation model, add mixture of experts for both attention and feedforward as options

 ## Citations